kaneda59/wikitoke/home.md

 # Tokenomics

-Tokens have started to circulate among digital wallets over a P2P internet...
+**Tokens have started to circulate among digital wallets over a P2P internet...
 They have first been the subject of a gold rush since 2018.
-In their run, the crypto-currency miners and ICO tokens issuers have opened ways to unexpored fields.
+In their run, the crypto-currency miners and ICO tokens issuers have opened ways to unexpored fields.**

+# Tokenomising?
+* Isuuing *tokens* for accounting our ontributions in our association.
+* Exchanging *tokens* for accessing services from peers.
+* Accessing tools that ease associations under a shared governance.
+* Designing *tokens* for distributing the risk of entrepreneurship.
+* Or, distributing via *tokenisation* social security for all without tiers.

+How?